tejuscs/adb_azure/chat-with-your-data-using-genai/chat-with-your-data-using-genai.md

     ![This image shows the result of performing the above step.](./images/variable2.png " ")

-- Grant execute on moviestream user
+- Grant DBMS_CLOUD_AI to moviestream user

     ```
     <copy>